HOW DO I KEEP FOXES OUT OF MY GARDEN AND SECURE MY PETS?

 cause them to ignore the risk and jump over.
 Curiously, even though the

-fence was easily low enough for the fox to jump, they were only seen to
+fence was easily low enough for the fox to jump over, they were only seen to

-do so when an attendant entered the enclosure – this suggests that, if
+do so when an attendant entered the enclosure – this suggests that, just

 The behavioural observations from the CSL experiments showed that,